rehas/codaisseur-week-2-homework/README.md

+# Note
+## node modules are not committed
+Please run `yarn install` after cloning the repo

 # Homework Assignment

 This assignment covers the first week of the Intermediate Bootcamp.
 This repository contains 3 test files, each covering a single task.
 The order of the tasks does not matter.
 You can complete them in any order.
 Try to complete as many of them as you can.